Triple Clasp Formulas for $G_2$: Introduction

-When $\xi$ is a root of unity of order greater than $5$, the generators of the negligible ideal in the web category are certain idempotents with quantum trace equal to zero.\footnote{When $[5]= 0$, the negligible ideal appears to be more complicated, but some of our clasp formulas may still help one study the negligible quotient.} Once the equivalence between the web category and tilting modules is established, one can give a generators and relations presentation of the associated modular tensor category\footnote{In the case that $\xi$ is a root of unity that actually gives rise to a modular category as the negligible quotient \cite{rowellqmod}} using the $\mathfrak{g}_2$ triple clasp formulas.
-This gives an explicit way to compute the quantum $\mathfrak{g}_2$ three manifold invariant with the graphical $\mathfrak{g}_2$ clasps.
+When $\xi$ is a root of unity of order greater than $5$, the generators of the negligible ideal in the category of $U_{\xi}(\mathfrak{g}_2)$ tilting modules are (identity morphisms of) certain irreducible tilting modules with quantum dimension zero.
+Irreducible tilting modules are also Weyl modules, so these generating objects correspond to clasps in $\DD$.
+Moreover, the objects which survive in the negligible quotient are the irreducible Weyl modules with non-zero quantum dimension.
+Once the equivalence between the web category and the category of tilting modules is established, one can give a generators and relations presentation of the associated modular tensor category\footnote{In the case that $\xi$ is a root of unity that actually gives rise to a modular category as the negligible quotient \cite{rowellqmod}.} using the $\mathfrak{g}_2$ triple clasp formulas for the negligible clasps.
+Combined with our description of the clasps corresponding to the irreducible Weyl modules with non-zero dimension, this gives an explicit way to compute the quantum $\mathfrak{g}_2$ $3$-manifold invariant \cite{RTinv}.

-On the other hand, topologists have tried to understand the quantum three manifold invariants with graphical categories.
-A construction of the quantum $\mathfrak{sl}_2$ three manifold invariant with the Temperley-Lieb category was given by Lickorish \cite{Lickorish}, as a reinterpretation of the RT-invariant defined earlier \cite{RTinv}.
-This work was generalized to the $\mathfrak{sl}_3$ case by Ohtsuki and Yamada \cite{OhtsukiYamada} with the $\mathfrak{sl}_3$ webs.
-A self-contained proof of invariance under Kirby moves \cite{KirbyMove} using the graphical category was given along with the construction in both cases.
-One can now give similar constructions and proofs in the $\mathfrak{sp}_4$ and $\mathfrak{g}_2$ case, using triple clasp expansions for $\mathfrak{sp}_4$ $(a,b)$-clasp \cite{Sp4Clasp} and $\mathfrak{g}_2$ $(a,b)$-clasp.
+On the other hand, topologists have tried to understand the quantum $3$-manifold invariants with graphical categories.
+A construction of the quantum $\mathfrak{sl}_2$ $3$-manifold invariant using the Temperley-Lieb category was given by Lickorish \cite{Lickorish}.
+This work was generalized to the $\mathfrak{sl}_3$ case by Ohtsuki and Yamada \cite{OhtsukiYamada} with $\mathfrak{sl}_3$ webs.
+A self-contained proof of invariance under Kirby moves \cite{KirbyMove} using the graphical category was given in both cases.
+One can now give similar constructions and proofs in the $\mathfrak{g}_2$ case by using our clasp formulas.